liferay/liferay-docs/discover/commerce/articles/01-catalog-management/04-specifications.markdown

 2. Click on the ![Add](../../images/icon-add.png) button and fill in the following fields:

-**Title**: Give the label a title that describes the values that may be assigned to it.
+**Title**: Give the label a name that describes the values that may be assigned to it.

-**Description**: Enter a description of the label if necessary.
+**Description**: If necessary, explain the label more fully.

 **Use in faceted navigation**: Check this box to make search results filterable for this specification.

 **Specification Group**: Pick the group to which this label belongs.
-This is optional, and can be overridden at the product level where specification values are defined (see below for details).
+This is optional and can be overridden at the product level where specification values are defined (see below for details).

 Click *Save*.
 The label has been created, but assigning a value to it must